 Students in SLU's J.D./M.Acc. program enroll in the Richard A. Chaifetz School of Business the fall semester following completion of first-year core curriculum courses and complete the M.Acc. coursework in two sequential semesters.
 During each of these two semesters, students enroll in law courses relating to accounting, business and the student's career goals, taken as business school electives.
 Students then use the remaining three semesters to complete the J.D. program.

 For additional information, see the catalog entries for the following programs:

 Saint Louis University's Richard A. Chaifetz School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB), the premier business school accrediting body.
 Achieving AACSB accreditation ensures continuous quality improvement in the learning environment through enhancements to the curriculum, instructional resources, student selection, career planning and placement and the intellectual contributions and qualifications of the faculty.

-Fewer than 5% of business schools worldwide have achieved AACSB accreditation.
-The accounting program is also separately accredited by the AACSB, one of only 183 schools to have earned this distinction.
+Approximately 5% of business schools worldwide have achieved AACSB accreditation.
+The accounting program is also separately accredited by the AACSB, one of only 194 schools to have earned this distinction.

 Saint Louis University School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
 The accrediting body is the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.